gianpaj/cartrawler.github.io/_collections/_ondemand_ios/5_Opening_COD_View_controllers.md

   {: title="Opeing CODView Controllers" }
 ---

 `CODVIewController` is a iOS UIKIt `UIViewController` subclass that can be used to create a complete view controller to manage the lifecycle of the booking UI.
-The view controllers can be embedded into a navigation view controllers, but if done so, the embedding view should hide its navigation bar as CODSDK booking view maintains its own navigation bar.
+The view controllers can be embedded into a navigation view controller, but if done so, the embedding view should hide its navigation bar as CODSDK booking view maintains its own navigation bar.

 The first parameter `moduleName` shall be used to indicate the main entry point for CODSDK.
 This value is assigned to you by CarTrawler.